Islandora/documentation/docs/technical-documentation/updating_drupal.md

 # Updating Drupal

+## Introduction

+This section describes how to update Drupal and its modules using Composer.
+If you installed Islandora using the Islandora Playbook, then your Drupal was installed by Composer, so it is considered best practice to continue using Composer for updates.
+The method on this section is not specific to Islandora, and does not (yet) include how to update Islandora Features.

+### What is Composer
+It is recommended by Drupal.org and the Islandora 8 community to use Composer with Drupal 8 for various tasks.

+"[Composer](https://getcomposer.org/) is a [dependency manager](https://en.wikipedia.org/wiki/Package_manager) for PHP.
+Drupal core uses Composer to manage core dependencies like Symfony components and Guzzle." [[Source](https://www.drupal.org/docs/develop/using-composer/using-composer-with-drupal)]

 ## Always create backs ups (DB and files) before updating

 **Before updating either Drupal core or Drupal modules:**